 What types of snowmobile coverages are there?

 Snowmobile insurance can be separated into two categories:

-(1) Minimum Coverage
+(1) Mandatory Coverage

 (a) Third-Party Liability – Coverage in case of injury or damage to others or their property in a snowmobile accident.